Shy/MagTag-Contentful-Courier/readme.md

 #### The Courier part (optional, but recommended if you want notifications)

+If you'd prefer to use something other than Discord you can learn how to do so by visiting the [Courier Documentation](https://docs.courier.com/docs).

 These steps were written by [@itsaydrian](https://twitter.com/itsaydrian) on the [Courier blog](https://www.courier.com/blog/twitch-notifications-notify-list-of-subscribers) and are republished with his permission.

 ##### Configure the Discord integration in Courier